 Meeting my companions

 This trekking adventure was only available as part of an organized tour and a minimum number of three participants.
-Unfortunately I could not convince my wife Ilinca to join me, so I subscribed alone for the tour.
+Unfortunately I could not convince Ilinca to join me, so I subscribed alone for the tour.
 As the groups will be up to ten people per guide, I was hoping that at least two more people subscribe to the tour, but not too many because the larger the group, the higher the chances to get people on the group I would rather not travel with.

 I only met my companions on the morning the trek started: Three girls.
 I was a bit surprised because I assumed this kind of activity is more of a guy’s thing, but probably I am just too old-fashioned.
 But of course the surprise was clearly on the positive side.
 All fun people with their own interesting past.
 Claire from the UK, and Evelyne and Lucil from the French-speaking part of Switzerland.